adamisom/message-ai/docs/ARCHITECTURE.md

     ↓
 5. Cache miss: Query Firestore for messages
     ↓
-6. Send to Claude API with structured prompt
+6. Send to Claude API with Tool Use
     ↓
-7. Validate response with Zod schema
-    ↓
+7. Extract structured response (validated by Anthropic) ↓
 8. Store in cache with messageCountAtGeneration
     ↓